Connor-McCartney/Connor-McCartney.github.io/_pages/misc/pwn.md

 For stage 3 you usually set environment variables like `export x=5` in that shell session but

 I couldn't get it to work with bytes.
-So, I tried just running a c script to set it temporarily.
+So, I tried just running a c script to set it temporarily,

 using the [setenv function](https://pubs.opengroup.org/onlinepubs/9699919799/functions/setenv.html).